Jenny, living with acquired thrombotic thrombocytopenic purpura, U.S.

 Inspired by Patients

-We are guided by a deep appreciation and understanding of what it means to live with hemophilia, and we learn by listening to the community–patients, caregivers, physicians, and advocacy groups.
+Sanofi is guided by a deep appreciation and understanding of what it means to live with hemophilia, and we learn by listening to the community–patients, caregivers, physicians, and advocacy groups.

-Globally, we are helping to lead the transformation of hemophilia treatment in the developing world, where people with severe hemophilia often don’t survive to adulthood.
-Together with Sobi, an international rare diseases company, we have pledged the single largest donation of hemophilia factor therapy in history: up to one billion International Units (IUs) of clotting factor over 10 years, beginning with up to 500 million IUs to the World Federation of Hemophilia Humanitarian Aid Program over a period up to five years.
+Globally, Sanofi is helping to lead the transformation of hemophilia treatment in the developing world, where people with severe hemophilia often don’t survive to adulthood.
+Together with Sobi, Sanofi continues to deliver on the 2014 pledge to donate up to one billion international units (IUs) of clotting factor over ten years, beginning with up to 500 million IUs to the World Federation of Hemophilia Humanitarian Aid Program over a period of up to five years.
 This donation, the single largest of its kind, is an important first step toward providing a predictable and sustainable supply of therapy to those most in need.

-In partnership with Sangamo, we are developing gene-edited cell therapies with the aim of providing a one-time, lasting treatment for people living with sickle cell disease or beta thalassemia.
+In partnership with Sangamo, Sanofi is developing gene-edited cell therapies with the aim of providing a one-time, lasting treatment for people living with sickle cell disease or beta thalassemia.
 These lifelong rare blood disorders are triggered by genetic mutations.
 Currently, patients have few treatment options.